 Goal - to see that migratory waterbirds and their habitats in the East Asian – Australasian Flyway are recognised and conserved for the benefit of people and biodiversity.

+Purpose and Goal of the EAAFP Strategic Plan 2019-2028

-The Purpose and Goal of the East Asian – Australasian Flyway Partnership Strategic Plan 2019-2028 reflect the efforts that have already been undertaken in the previous two Strategic Implementation Plans (2007-2011 and 2012-2017) but aim to progress the objectives of the Partnership with significant outcomes achieved over the next 10 years.
+The Purpose and Goal of the East Asian – Australasian Flyway Partnership Strategic Plan 2019-2028 pursues the Purpose and Goal of the Partnership document.
+This reflects the efforts that have already been undertaken in the previous two Implementation Plans (2007-2011 and 2012-2018 but aims to build on and progress the objectives of the Partnership with significant outcomes being achieved over the next 10 years.

-Consistent with the overarching Purpose and Goal of the EAAFP, the Strategic Plan’s Purpose and Goal are

-Purpose - in the period 2019-2028 to significantly progress the protection of migratory waterbirds and their habitats with improvement in the status of populations of migratory waterbirds, particularly those under greatest threat.

-Goal - to maintain and where possible improve the status of migratory waterbirds through sustainable use and management of key sites.

 Structure of the EAAFP 2019 – 2028 Strategic Plan

 The five Objectives prescribed in the Partnership Document have guided development of the EAAFP Strategic Plan 2019 – 2028 to provide the Partnership with 10-year strategic directions.